Lake Wood (Philippines)

 Lake Wood (Subanen: Danaw) is a large lake located in the province of Zamboanga del Sur in Mindanao, Philippines.
 The lake is the largest in the province, and is situated at the foot of Mt.
 Serongan.
 On its shores are the municipalities of Lakewood and Kumalarang.

 History

 The lake was originally called Danaw (which is still being used by the Subanen tribe), and is part of the Subanen's ancestral domain.
-In 1904, in an expedition from Misamis to Dumanquilas Bay, Captain Cornelius C. Smith of the 14th Cavalry Regiment of the United States Army discovered Lake Danaw and proceeded to report it to the American Administration.
+In 1904, in an expedition from Misamis to Dumanquilas Bay, Captain Cornelius C. Smith of the 14th Cavalry Regiment of the United States Army found Lake Danaw and proceeded to report it to the American Administration.
 Captain Smith then renamed the lake as Lake Leonard Wood, after the Governor-General of the time, Governor Leonard Wood.
 Over time, the lake's name changed to Lake Wood.

 Physical characteristics

 Lake Wood has a surface area of 7.38 km2 and a maximum depth of 85 m.
 The lake's elevation is lower on the southeast side.

 The lake is fed by rainfall and groundwater.
 On the southeast side is the Biswangan River, the lake's only outlet, which flows into Dumanquilas Bay.